OfficeDev/TrainingContent/O3653/O3653-8 Deep Dive into the Office 365 Unified API/Lab.md

 1. Select one of the users and you will see it get populated with data from the Azure AD directory.

-In this exercise, you used the Unified API's .NET SDK within Windows 8.1 application.
+In this exercise, you used the Microsoft Graph API's within Windows 10 application.

 Congratulations!
-In this lab you have created your first Azure AD application that enabled access to the Unified API and used both the raw REST API and .NET SDK for the Unified API!
+In this lab you have created your first Azure AD application that enabled access to the Microsoft Graph API and used REST API for the Microsoft Graph API!